MrMADS28289/Blogs_Galaxy_Server/readme.md

 - JSON Web Token (JWT) for authentication
 - bcrypt.js for password hashing
 - Joi (or similar) for validation (if implemented)

+## Authentication & Authorization

+Authentication is handled using JSON Web Tokens (JWT).
+When a user logs in, a token is generated and must be included in the `Authorization` header of subsequent requests.

+Role-based authorization is implemented to restrict access to certain endpoints.
+For example, only users with the `admin` role can access the `/api/admin` routes.
+This is managed by embedding the user's role in the JWT payload and verifying it in the middleware.

+## Deployment

+This application is ready for deployment on platforms like Render, Heroku, or any other service that supports Node.js.

+To deploy on Render:

+1. Push your code to a GitHub repository.
+2. Create a new "Web Service" on Render and connect your GitHub repository.
+3. Set the "Start Command" to `npm start`.
+4. Add the required environment variables in the Render dashboard.

 ## Contributing